MichaelvonSiebenthal/MasterThesis/airline/readme.md

 5. The file TEST_DF is used for the Node2Vec.ipynb script and the Simulation.ipynb script.
     This file contains the subsample of 6'000 nodes used as the test data.

+6. The file TEST_DF_det contains the test feature and is used for analyzing the results of the deterministic MAG.

-6. adjacency_matrices.zip contains the adjacency matrix 'adjacency_matrix.csv' which
+7. adjacency_matrices.zip contains the adjacency matrix 'adjacency_matrix.csv' which
     is the adjacency matrix of the training graph.
 It further contains the adjacency matrix 'adjacency_matrix_test_graph.csv' which is the adjacency matrix of the test graph.
+Lastly, the zip file contains the adjacency matrix of the deterministic graph as well as the adjacency matrix of the graph excluding the attribute gender.
 These .csv files must first be unpacked before they can be used.

-7. The file clean_data contains the cleaned training data generated from the airline_data.ipynb file.
+8. The file clean_data contains the cleaned training data generated from the airline_data.ipynb file.

-8. embeddings contain the 2-dimensional node embeddings of the training graph which were generated using Node2Vec.
+9. embeddings contain the 2-dimensional node embeddings of the training graph which were generated using Node2Vec.

-9. embeddings_test contain the 2-dimensional node embeddings of the test graph which were generated using Node2Vec.
+10. embeddings_test contain the 2-dimensional node embeddings of the test graph which were generated using Node2Vec.

+11. embeddings_5 contains the 5-dimensional node embeddings of the training graph.

-10. main_script.ipynb is the main Python script used for analyzing the graphs and generating the machine learning results.
+12. main_script.ipynb is the main Python script used for analyzing the graphs and generating the machine learning results.

-11. Node2Vec.ipynb is the script used for the Node2Vec results.
+13. Node2Vec.ipynb is the script used for the Node2Vec results.

-12. Simulation.ipynb is used for running the GraphSage robustness simulation.
+14. Simulation.ipynb is used for running the GraphSage robustness simulation.